What benefits will we gain from training?

 The Martial Arts has had great success teaching people of all ages various skills, both physical and mental.
 Here are some of those skills and benefits of Martial Art's training:

-Self-Discipline – Today’s kids are so accustomed to receiving instant gratification that lessons in effort and discipline aren’t always easy to come by.
-Kids with a martial arts background, however, are continually reminded of how essential self-discipline is.
+Self-Discipline - Today's kids are so accustomed to receiving instant gratification that lessons in effort and discipline are not always easy to come by.
+Kids with a Martial Arts background, however, are continually reminded of how essential self-discipline is.

-Social Skills – Too many people today lose their social skills because they hide behind their computer screens.
-Karate helps build social skills because they are forced to interact with partners while learning self defense and other aspects of the art.
+Social Skills - Too many people today lose their social skills because they hide behind their computer screens.
+Karate helps build social skills because they are forced to interact with partners while learning self defense and other aspects of the Martial Arts.

-Physical Activity – Get the kids off the couch and encouraging them to be more active.
-Enrolling an inactive child in such a physically demanding pastime not only discourages the sedentary lifestyle they're used to, but also gives them an enjoyable activity that inspires each person to keep moving.
+Physical Activity - Get the kids off the couch and encourage them to be more active.
+Enrolling an inactive child in the Martial Arts not only discourages a lazy attitude, but also gives them an enjoyable activity that inspires them to keep moving.

-Learning to Set and Achieve Goals – Most forms of martial arts are based around an accomplishment system of colored belts that signify the wearer’s degree of skill.
-When your child strives toward each new belt, he’s learning valuable lessons about setting and reaching his goals.
+Learning to set and achieve goals - Most forms of the Martial Arts are based around an accomplishment system of colored belts that signify the wearer's degree of skill.
+When your child strives towards each new belt, he's learning valuable lessons about setting and reaching his goals.

-Increased Self-Esteem – Confidence comes with achievement, so your child’s self-esteem level will get a boost with every new move he masters and every belt he earns.
-Kids who struggle with a low sense of self-worth usually become more confident as time progresses while they’re enrolled in a martial arts class.
+Increased Self-Esteem - Confidence comes with achievement, so your child's self-esteem level will get a boost with every new move he masters and every belt he earns.
+Kids who struggle with a low sense of worth usually become more confident as time progresses while they're enrolled in Martial Arts classes.

-Instilling a Sense of Respect – Learning any martial arts style will require your child to show her instructor unflinching respect.
-Today’s kid culture doesn’t always include respect for authority, adults or those in advanced positions.
-When she goes to her karate class, though, your child will be learning lessons in respect along with new moves.
+Instilling Respect - Learning any style of Martial Arts will require your child to show their instructors and fellow students unflinching respect.
+Today's culture doesn't always include respect for authority, adults or those in advanced positions.
+When they go to Karate class, though, your child will be learning lessons in respect along with their new moves.

-Encouraging Non-Violent Conflict Resolution – Thinking that martial arts instruction promotes violent behavior is justified if your only experience with the activity comes from television or movies.
-In fact, many defensive styles teach kids peaceful, non-violent conflict resolution skills and emphasize the importance of avoiding a physical altercation.
-"Karate is a defensive art from beginning to end" -Gichin Funakoshi
+Encouraging Non-Violent Conflict Resolution - Thinking that Martial Arts instruction promotes violent behavior is justified if your only experience comes from television or the movies.
+In fact, many styles teach kids peaceful, non-violent conflict resolution skills that emphasize the importance of avoiding physical altercations.
+"Karate is a defensive art from beginning to end." - Gichin Funakoshi

-Improving Listening Skills – In order to master the skills she’s being taught and advance through the belt ranks, your child will have to exercise superior listening skills.
-Kids who aren’t always adept when it comes to paying attention to what they’re told can benefit from the verbal instruction and one-on-one work in her dojo.
+Improving Listening Skills - In order to master the skills they are being taught and to advance through the belt ranks, your child will have to exercise superior listening skills.
+Kids who are not always adept when it comes to paying attention can benefit from the verbal instruction and the work accomplished in the Dojo.

-Developing Teamwork Skills – Whether he’s testing for a new belt or sparring in a practice setting to master a new maneuver, there are few things that your child does in his martial arts classes that will be done on his own.
-Working together to learn new things and accomplish goals is an important life lesson for kids to learn, and instruction in the martial arts can help your child learn that lesson.
+Developing Teamwork Skills - Whether they're testing for a new belt, practicing technique or sparring, there are a few things done in class that they will be on their own.
+Working together to learn new things and accomplish goals is an important life lesson for students to learn and Martial Arts training will help your child learn that lesson.

-***Improvement in Other Areas of Life – The benefits of martial arts training don’t end in the dojo.
-The discipline skills that have been learned through Karate have benefited many of our students.
-Students have gone on to win academic achievement awards, athletic scholarships and more. many of our students have become teachers, business leaders, doctors and more.
+Improvement in other areas of life - The benefits of Martial Arts training don't end in the dojo.
+The discipline skills learned through Karate have benefited many of our students.
+Students have gone to win academic achievement awards, athletic scholarships and more.
+Many of our students have become teachers, business leaders, doctors and more.
 Karate is not about fighting, or who you can beat.
 It's about life, your life, and how you can defeat your own insecurities and fears.